NYC White Collar Crime Attorneys

 The Nick Oberheiden White-Collar Defense Difference

-Most lawyers you will interview will tell you one of two things: a) don’t worry, you had no intent and/or b) let’s see what the government does and then we defend.
+Most lawyers you will interview will tell you one of two things: a) don’t worry, you had no intent, and/or b) let’s see what the government does and then we defend.
 Both statements are fatal.

 No Intent.
 There is nothing less impressive for a prosecutor to hear from a defense attorney that, yes, my client did these things, but he did not commit the offense knowingly, willfully, or intentionally.
 Prosecutors hear this all the time, every day, in court and in plea negotiations.
 The truth is the “no intent” objection that so many lawyers carelessly use is an absolute last resort.
 It’s never a starting point even though it is abused and misinterpreted as such.

 Factual Defenses.
 Much more powerful are factual defenses.
 But here is the problem: factual defenses require lawyers to actually listen to their clients and to care for their clients’ side of the story.
-From taking over a few cases per week from other lawyers, Nick is shocked in every single case how little time the previous lawyer has spent with the client and what miniscule effort was dedicated to a factual analysis.
+From taking over a few cases per week from other lawyers, Nick is shocked in every single case by how little time the previous lawyer has spent with the client and what minuscule effort was dedicated to factual analysis.
 At the end of the day, facts are the difference between being guilty and walking away.
 Facts are a 100-times more compelling than the “no intent” argument.

 Understanding the Law.
 Many lawyers don’t understand the law.
 No joke.
 Take a complicated Medicare Fraud case to a criminal defense attorney and ask him/her spontaneously how they would analyze Medicare Form 485 in this case.
 Don’t settle on “let me do some legal research.”
 If you have a serious legal problem, like Medicare Fraud, and your lawyer needs to do research, you may need to move on.
 If your lawyer does not know the law, he will never be able to convincingly explain the law to a jury.
 More so, your lawyer will be completely overwhelmed if, in the example of healthcare fraud, your lawyer has to defend your interests in a negotiation with highly trained FBI healthcare fraud agents and federal prosecutors in charge of civil and criminal Medicare fraud investigations.

-The main lesson Nick has learned early on was that the more time the government is given to investigate, the more likely they will bring charges.
+The main lesson Nick learned early on was that the more time the government is given to investigate, the more likely they will bring charges.
 Vice-versa, the earlier an experienced attorney gets involved, intervenes, and introduces factual corrections and defenses, the less likely it is the government will pursue the case further.

 If you find yourself in the unfortunate situation that your business is under investigation or you received a government subpoena, then don’t commit the number one mistake: don’t wait.
-Call our NYC white collar crime defense attorneys at 212-970-9468 the investigation before things escalate to your disadvantage.
+Call our NYC white collar crime defense attorneys at 212-970-9468 for the investigation before things escalate to your disadvantage.